 Stroll amongst the bright flowers and scrumptious-smelling scones, and be sure to sample every kind of cheese put in front of you.

 Bonus: Buy enough fresh ingredients for a home-cooked meal you can prepare together that night.
 Extra points if you break out the grill.

-The simplest argument here is: stargazing + bonfire + s'mores = happy campers.
-However, if the great outdoors aren't so great to you two, book a stay at one of these epic glamping resorts — same views, but with indoor plumbing.
+The simplest argument here is: stargazing plus bonfire plus s'mores equals happy campers.
+However, if the great outdoors aren't so great to you two, book a stay at one of these epic glamping resorts—same views, but with indoor plumbing.

 Do a Tasting at a Beer Garden or Winery

 Hello, sampling flights of savory beer or sweet wine in the sunshine!

 Bonus: Since a flight typically includes four pours, each of you should select one offering with a description that appeals to you and one total wild card.
 Best case scenario: you discover a new favorite flavor palate.
 Worst case scenario: you hate the taste, but still get to crack up at your disgusted faces during sips.

 Tackle a task from your ever-growing home improvement to-do list, or find a piece of junk from a yard sale or craigslist ad that needs a little TLC, and channel your inner Chip and Joanna Gaines.
 Whether you're painting, building, upholstering, cleaning, or assembling Ikea furniture, four hands are better than two.

 Bonus: Too much DIY-ing may leave you tired and frustrated as opposed to excited and high-spirited.
 Be sure to schedule breaks every half or so for grabbing a drink, watching a hilarious YouTube video, or discussing the plans for your completed masterpiece.

 Find a Swing Dancing Class